P1Analytics/Centrality-Analysis-for-Twitter-Network/README.md

 ### If the network is too large, you should use some approximation algorithm (see below for references).
 Visualize the results using a plotting software such as gnuplot, Gephi or R.

+### Implement the fast approximation algorithm of Eppstein and Wang for closeness centrality and use it to compute the closeness centrality of the nodes of a large network.

+### Implement one of the fast approximation algorithms of Riondato and Kornaropoulos for betweenness centrality and use it to compute the betweenness centrality of the nodes of a large network.

 #### Dataset : http://snap.stanford.edu/data/egonets-Twitter.html

 __centrality.pptx__ : related algorithms brief description and results for the measurements